analogdevicesinc/msdk/Examples/MAX78000/CNN/kws20_demo/README.md

 ./openocd -f tcl/interface/cmsis-dap.cfg -f tcl/target/max78000.cfg -c "program build/MAX78000.elf verify reset exit"
 ```

-**Make sure to remove PICO adapter once firmware is loaded.**
+**Make sure to remove the PICO adapter once the firmware is loaded.**

 ### MAX78000 EVKIT jumper setting

-Make sure to install jumper at JP20-CLK (INT position) as shown bellow:
+Make sure to install the jumper at JP20-CLK (INT position) as shown below:

 <img src="Resources/I2S_jumper.png" style="zoom:25%;" />

-Note: On board external oscillator Y3 is used to generate I2S clock.
+Note: On board, external oscillator Y3 is used to generate an I2S clock.
 The I2S sample rate is 16kHz to match speech samples of the dataset.

 ### MAX78000 EVKIT operations